NieneB/InternshipReport/index.md

 ### Front-end
 The web application can be found on: <a href="http://maptime.waag.org/veldnamen/"> maptime.waag.org/veldnamen</a>.

 Some screenshots of how it looks.
-The first figure is the welcome screen.
+The first <a class = "xref" href="" > figure $$ </a> is the welcome screen.
 Where information about the field-names is given and the explanation of the how the application works.
 If the user is ready they can press the button, to go to the map and start the application.

 <figure>
   <img src="img/welcomescreen.png">
   <figcaption>Welcome screen </figcaption>
 </figure>

-The next figure shows how the screen looks when entering the application.
+The next <a class = "xref" href="" > figure $$ </a> shows how the screen looks when entering the application.
 A example line is already given to show the user what is possible.

 <figure>
   <img src="img/mapopeningscreen.png">
   <figcaption>Map status in beginning </figcaption>
 </figure>

-The next figure shows the drop-down panel with multiple background layers.
+The <a class = "xref" href="" > figure $$ </a> shows the drop-down panel with multiple background layers.
 If the user mover the mouse over the drop-down menu this will appear.
 Then they can click on the preferred layer.
 The image after that shows the information panel that will appear when the mouse moves over one of the fields.
 The name and category of the field is given, with some supplementing information if available.

 <figure>